RawabyRahal/Epic-Card-Wars/README.md

 ### Features
 - **Turn-Based Gameplay**: Players take turns to play their cards, strategizing each move.
-Attack & Defense Mechanics: Use your cards to attack opponents and defend against their attacks.
+- **Attack & Defense Mechanics**: Use your cards to attack opponents and defend against their attacks.
-Health & Mana Management: Each player has HP and Mana, which must be managed carefully to win the game.
+- **Health & Mana Management**: Each player has HP and Mana, which must be managed carefully to win the game.
-Dynamic Card Effects: Each card has unique effects, adding depth and strategy to gameplay.
+- **Dynamic Card Effects**: Each card has unique effects, adding depth and strategy to gameplay.
-Responsive UI: Built with a responsive design to ensure smooth gameplay across devices
+- **Responsive UI**: Built with a responsive design to ensure smooth gameplay across devices

 ### ⚙️ Technologies Used